|SEIU Professional Exempt|

 Sets up and provides staff supervision over the maintenance of maps to indicate crime trends; maps of geographic distribution of crime incidence and color codes by category.

 Prepares, maintains, and updates graphic matrix illustrations and other visual aides depicting the structure and interconnections of crimes.

-Prepares special bulletins: Information, Preliminary and Designated Problem Area bulletins; describing particular crimes or a series of related crimes with times and location of occurrences, method of operation, victim and suspect information and the like.
+Prepares focus area reports describing particular crime trends with times and location of occurrences, method of operation, victim and suspect information and the like.